gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 uv export --format requirements-txt -o requirements.txt
 ```

-If you're not ready to switch to uv yet, [pip-tools](https://github.com/jazzband/pip-tools) provides similar
+If you are not ready to switch to uv yet, [pip-tools](https://github.com/jazzband/pip-tools) provides similar
 functionality:

 ```bash